jnmclarty/WhitePaper/README.md

 1. Debtor requests loan from an underwriter.
 2. Debt Order Handshake (described in detail further) occurs between the debtor, underwriter, and relayer(s), resulting in the relayer listing a valid, complete debt order.
-3. Creditor evaluates the terms of the Debt Order on a relayer's public order book.
+3. Creditor evaluates the terms of the Debt Order on a relayer's order book.
 4. If the creditor wants to fill the order, he first grants the token transfer proxy an approval for transferring an amount of tokens greater than or equal to `principal + creditorFee`  (i.e. using the ERC20 `approve` method).
-Note that this step need not be repeated for every order the creditor fills -- a creditor can grant an `approval` to the token transfer proxy once for a very large number of tokens knowing that the contract will only withdraw from his account if he consents to it via his submission or signature of a debt order.
+This step need not be repeated for every order the creditor fills.
+A creditor can grant an `approval` to the token transfer proxy once for a very large number of tokens knowing that the contract will only withdraw from his account if he consents to it via his submission or signature of a debt order.
 5. The creditor then submits it directly to the Debt Kernel contract.
-Note that his signature is not required in this scenario, given that his submission of the order to the kernel implicates his consent to its parameters.
+His signature is not required in this scenario, given that his submission of the order to the kernel implicates his consent to its parameters.
 Debt Kernel then issues to the creditor a non-fungible, non-divisible token representing the debtor's commitment to the terms contract and associated parameters.
 6. The Debt Kernel transfers an amount of `principal - debtorFee` from the creditor to the debtor.
-7. The Debt Kernel transfers the underwriter her allotment of the fee, as defined by the  Debt Order.
+7. The Debt Kernel transfers the underwriter's fee, as defined by the Debt Order.
-8. The Debt Kernel transfers the relayer his allotment of the fee, as defined by the Debt Order.
+8. The Debt Kernel transfers the relayer's fee, as defined by the Debt Order.

 The Debtor-Maker scheme is advantageous for scenarios in which there are many potential creditors, and the debtor does not care to control the precise moment at which the debt is eventually issued.
 For most use cases, the Debtor-Maker scheme would likely be most efficient.

 ### Debtor-Filler Orders

+The Debtor-Filler Orders are identical to the Creditor-Filler Order Submission, except step 3 to 7 replace step 3 to 5.

 ![](https://s3-us-west-2.amazonaws.com/dharma-assets/Debtor-Filler+2.png)

 The following steps correspond to the circled numbers in the above diagram: